Introduction: How to Make a Exploding Outhouse!

 I am a high school engineering teacher who received two 3D printers this school year (2017-18).
-My students and I were very excited about using them, so I wanted to create or find a fun design project that implemented the 3D printers for my drafting & design technology students.
+My students and I were very excited about using them, so I wanted to create a fun design project that implemented the 3D printers for my drafting & design technology students.
 When I was brainstorming ideas, I remembered how my grandpa used to make these little wooden outhouses that exploded when you would drop a coin in the cut out hole on the top of them.

 Unfortunately, I could not find the wooden one that my grandpa gave my family when I was a kid, so I began prototyping!